ktrachtova/perseqpipe/docs/annotation_preparation.md

 ## sncRNA GTF file format

-The sncRNA GTF file used for sncRNA quantification follows the [standard GTF file format](https://www.ensembl.org/info/website/upload/gff.html).
+The sncRNA GTF file used for quantification adheres to the [standard GTF file format](https://www.ensembl.org/info/website/upload/gff.html).
 Chromosome identifiers include the `chr` prefix (e.g., `chr1`, `chrX`).
-Each sncRNA with a successfully determined genomic locus in the human genome is represented by three features: gene, transcript, and exon.
+Each sncRNA with a defined genomic locus in the human genome is represented by three feature types: gene, transcript, and exon.

-If an RNA can be aligned to multiple loci within the human genome, each location is distinguished by an added suffix `_loc{x}`, where `x` is a number indicating the specific genomic position of that RNA.
-The `gene_id` and `gene_name` attributes (as well as `transcript_id` and `transcript_name`) are identical for all occurrences.
+If an RNA can be aligned to multiple loci within the human genome, each location record in the GTF file is distinguished by an added suffix `_loc{x}`, where `x` denotes the specific genomic occurrence of that RNA.
+The `gene_id` and `gene_name` attributes (as well as `transcript_id` and `transcript_name`) remain identical across all loci.

-When the same RNA is found in multiple databases (for example, a piRNA present in three different resources), its identifiers from all sources are merged into a single composite ID.
-For instance, a piRNA found in both RNAcentral and piRNAdb will have an ID/name formatted as: `URS0000000096_9606|hsa-piR-13280`.
+When the same RNA is present in multiple databases (for example, a piRNA found in both RNAcentral and piRNAdb), identifiers from all sources are merged into a single composite ID.
+For instance, a piRNA shared between RNAcentral and piRNAdb will be represented as: `URS0000000096_9606|hsa-piR-13280`.